csecareanu/linux/networking/wifi_monitoring.md

 * Right click on broadcom-sta-dkms and choose Mark for Instalation
 * Press Mark button

+Open Synaptic Package Manager application
+* Press search button
+* In the search field type: `linux-image`
+* Make sure that linux-headers-4.15.0-kali2-amd64 has the same version with linux-image-4.15.0-kali2-amd64 (4.15)\
+Remove the wrong package (linux-image-4.14.0-kali3-amd64) and install the right one

 ## The packet flow of a wireless client associating to an access point
 <img src="./img/wifi_monitoring/wireless_packet_flow.png" width="300px"/>